What you will take away from this lesson

 Reverted.
 New current_version: 5.
 Change summary: Reverted from v3.
 The body now matches what was at v3. v4 is still in the history so we can see what the bad data looked like.

-The portal URL did not change across the three updates.
+The portal URL did not change across any of it.
 Any share link you handed out before turn one still points at the same asset; the recipient sees v5 on their next view.
-The history is auditable end to end: an analyst tomorrow can see exactly which version of the data was current at every point this week.
+The history is auditable end to end: an analyst tomorrow can see exactly which version of the data was current at every point this week, and the recolor at v3 reads as a recolor rather than as another content change of unknown scope.

 Prompting tips for editing

-Three small phrasings make the agent path produce what you wanted consistently.
-None of them require knowing how the Manage Artifact actions work internally.
+Four small phrasings make the agent path produce what you wanted consistently.
+None of them require knowing how the Manage Asset actions work internally.

 Prompting tips for editing